-- Unless enrolment as a College student ceases before that date - Unless employment with the College ceases before that date. - Neil Wallbank acted as Clerk to the Board during the period 1 August 2021 13 December 2021. - Sara George acted as Clerk to the Board during the period 14 December 2021 31 July 2022.
+- Unless employment with the College ceases before that date. - Sara George acted as Clerk to the Board during the period 1 August 2022 31 July 2023.

 It is the Board's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.